Joe’s Southern Kitchen & Bar in Kentish Town

 Our evening kicks off with two delicious signature cocktails from the Joe’s Favourites selection: 1 Night in Jail – a mix of bourbons, fresh pineapple, lime juice, grenadine, gomme and bitters, served on fire – and Rumdog Millionaire N 2 – rum, lime juice, spicy mango syrup, fresh mint, ginger beer and creme de mure float.
-Both recommended.
+Both are highly recommended.

 Our mains are the Southern Fried Bird – a large course made of a 24-hour sweet tea-brined chicken, two waffles and chilled watermelon (a bit random? not in Southern America!) – and the 8-Hour Slow Roast Beef Short Rib – succulent meat covered with spices.
-The portions are abundant, therefore expect to leave some in the plate, especially if you order sides like we did: their signature Mac’n’cheese with a Biscuit Crust and Fries with Chicken Salt.
+The portions are abundant, so expect to leave some on the plate, especially if you order sides like we did: their signature Mac’n’cheese with a Biscuit Crust and Fries with Chicken Salt.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮